Thursday, November 26, 2020

 “Oh Lands, not again...
 Didn’t you just get dressed?”
 Sairek drawled, causing Nayleen to chortle out a laugh.

 Sairek blinked.
-“Drinking magic water won’t work.
-It disappears after a while, making it dangerous to drink large quantities of it.”
+“Drinking magic water doesn't work.
+It disappears after a while, making it dangerous to drink large quantities of it because it will just disappear from within you, causing a lot of problems to your body.”

 Sairek shrugged.
 “Depends on how strong the spell is.
 I can do… a few hours.
-Three, maybe four?”
+Three, maybe four?
+People better than me could probably manage over half a day.”

 “Hmm… yeah, that should be good enough.
-After all, I found out last night that it's still fine for rinsing yourself off with it.”
+After all, you proved last night that it's still fine for rinsing yourself off with it.”
 Varhi nodded.
 “Fill ‘em up, please.”

 Sairek shrugged, holding out his staff, pressing it against the lip of the first flask and releasing a short couple bursts of water into them with a chant, and then soon doing the same with the other.
 Varhi looked at them both, swirling them around gently.
 “Good, these will do just fine.”
 He said, moving to pocket both on his left belt.
 “These are just a precaution.
-Saved me before.
-I would suggest each of you have at least one handy on you.
-I'd use the magic water as well if you have any empty flasks.
+Clean water save me before.
+I would suggest each of you have at least one handy on you but preferably two in the case of a back up.
+Use this magic water as well if you have any empty flasks.
 Save your drinking water.”

-“These things can spray stuff on you. especially when you chop ‘em in two as they die.
-Spores explode everywhere and they can stick on you.
-Water washes it off.
-Don’t breathe it in and don’t keep it on you for long, you'll start getting nausea really quick.
-If you get any on you, hold your breath, retreat immediately, and rinse yourself off by dumping the water all over yourself.”
+"Do NOT breathe it in and don’t keep it on you for long, you'll start getting nausea really quick just from having it on your body.
+If you get any on you, hold your breath, retreat immediately, and rinse yourself off by dumping the water all over yourself.
+If you get it over your face, best to close your eyes too, so practice reaching for the flasks blindly while we march.”
 Varhi explained, patting one of the now-filled flasks.
 “It’s probably the spore stuff that killed the other guys that came here, and may be what drove the other guy who made it back to the city to go insane and also may have been what ultimately killed him.
 For all I know, it might be what caused the people in Karvadean to transform.
 Whatever the heck the spores do, the simple fact is that I rather not find out.
-It obviously does something bad.
+It obviously does something bad if it can induce nausea within seconds of just being in contact with you.

 “Do… we have enough empty bottles for that?”
 Nayleen questioned, glancing at Sairek for an answer.

 Sairek pinched his gem, half closing his eyes.
 “We’ve got… two, three, four... five.
 Five of them.
 I’ll go with just the one.
-I’m the one who can cast the spell to refill any flasks anyway if it came down to it.”
+I’m the one who can cast the spell to refill any flasks anyway if it came down to it or just spray myself down in an emergency.”

 “Sounds good.”
 Varhi said.
 “You should be more in the back anyway, so you’ll be less at risk.”